-MaineDOT must communicate with the MPO staff and the municipality whenever an issue threatens to halt or delay progress on a project.
-The project manager usually informs the MaineDOT MPO coordinator, the MPO director and the sponsoring municipality upon learning about an issue that could threaten progress.
-MaineDOT, the MPO and the municipality should observe the following process to resolve issues:
+MaineDOT must communicate with the MPO staff and the municipality whenever an issue threatens to stop or delay progress on a project.
+The project manager usually informs the MaineDOT MPO coordinator, the MPO director and the sponsoring municipality upon learning about an issue.
+MaineDOT, the MPO and the municipality should observe the following process to resolve such issues: